JannisX11/blockbench.net/content/guides/blockbench-overview-tips.md

 * Display Mode: grid visible in Display mode
 * Painting Grid: grid that covers the textured parts on the model in Paint Mode

-By default the spacing equals 1 pixel unit (16 units in a meter), but it can be adjusted in Settings > Snapping > Grid Resolution.
+By default the spacing equals 1 pixel unit (16 units in a meter), but it can be adjusted in "Settings" > "Snapping" > "Grid Resolution".

 There are three main motions for navigating the Viewport (rotate, drag and zoom).
 These controls can be adjusted in Keybindings by either setting them manually or loading a keymap.
 Here is a list of default keymaps:
 * Default (Trackpad)